 Attend the meeting in person If you plan to attend the meeting and vote your shares in person, you do not need to complete and return the proxy form.
 Please register with the transfer agent, TSX Trust, when you arrive at the meeting.
 Your vote will be recorded and counted at the meeting.
-Attend the meeting online If you or your proxyholder plans to attend the meeting online, please follow the instructions starting on Page 4, " Can I attend and vote during the meeting? " Ø By telephone in advance1 (888) 489-5760Canadian and US share owners can vote by telephone.
+By telephone in advance 1 (888) 489-5760 Canadian and US share owners can vote by telephone.
 Dial the toll free number and follow the voice prompts.
 You will need to enter the 13-digit Control Number located on the enclosed proxy form to enter your voting instructions.
-If you vote by telephone, you cannot appoint anyone other than the persons named on your proxy form as your proxyholder. ) Ú By emailproxyvote@tmx.comSign, scan and email your completed proxy form to TSX Trust.
+If you vote by telephone, you cannot appoint anyone other than the persons named on your proxy form as your proxyholder.
+By email proxyvote@tmx.com Sign, scan and email your completed proxy form to TSX Trust.
 You may appoint anyone as a proxyholder using this voting method.
-By smartphone Scan the QR Code that appears on the reverse side of your proxy form.
+By smartphone • Scan the QR Code that appears on the reverse side of your proxy form.
 You will need to enter the 13-digit Control Number located on the enclosed proxy form to enter your voting instructions.
-You may appoint anyone as a proxyholder using this voting method. Ţ Online in advancewww.tsxtrust.com/vote-proxyFollow the instructions provided on the proxy voting website.
+You may appoint anyone as a proxyholder using this voting method.
+Online in advance www.tsxtrust.com/vote-proxy Follow the instructions provided on the proxy voting website.
 You will need to enter the 13-digit Control Number located on the enclosed proxy form to enter your voting instructions.
-You may appoint anyone as a proxyholder using this voting method.
-X By mail Return your completed proxy form in the postage paid envelope provided or mail it to TSX Trust Company, Attention: Proxy Department, P.O.
+You may appoint anyone as a proxyholder using this voting method. × ~ By mail X Return your completed proxy form in the postage paid envelope provided or mail it to TSX Trust Company, Attention: Proxy Department, P.O.
 Box 721, Agincourt, Ontario M1S 0A1.
 You may appoint anyone as a proxyholder using this voting method.
 Please ensure your proxy form is signed and dated.
-4 By fax Fax your completed proxy form to TSX Trust: Within Canada and the US: 1 (866) 781-3111 Outside Canada and the US: 1 (416) 368-2502 You may appoint anyone as a proxyholder using this voting method.
+2 N By fax Fax your completed proxy form to TSX Trust: 1 (416) 595-9593 You may appoint anyone as a proxyholder using this voting method.
 Please ensure your proxy form is signed and dated.